Alcântara, Lisbon: Brigantine era

-Although today it is quite central, it was once an outlying suburb of Lisbon, comprising mostly farms and palaces.
+Although today it is quite central, it was once an outlying suburb of Lisbon, comprising mostly farms and palaces, such as the Royal Palace of Alcântara.
 In the 16th century, there was a brook on which the nobles used to promenade in their boats.

-As a result of the 1755 earthquake and tsunami, the King and his government moved to the zone of Alcântara, attracting with them the nobility, functionaries, municipal officials and those that lived alongside them, including artists, merchants and artisans.
+As a result of the 1755 earthquake and tsunami - which destroyed the Palácio Real de Alcântara - the King and his government moved to the zone of Alcântara, attracting with them the nobility, functionaries, municipal officials and those that lived alongside them, including artists, merchants and artisans.
 The registries during this era were full of references to families of the upper and lower nobility who began to live in this zone alongside the socially deprived and poor that already existed.
+King Joseph I of Portugal, having settled with his family and court in the Real Barraca in the nearby neighborhood of Ajuda, gave orders that the Real Tapada de Alcântara be renovated and enlarged for use by the royal family.
+Various industries were established in Alcântara thanks to the initiative of the Marquis of Pombal, in particular the Tinturaria da Real Fábrica das Sedas.